Showing 5 posts in Patient Protection and Affordable Care Act.

 A mere few weeks after its launch, and the Delaware Healthcare Industry Blog is setting the national agenda on Affordable Care Act implementation!

-Although the medical device tax remains law, the that demonstrate widespread bipartisan opposition to the new tax: took steps on March 21st
+Although the medical device tax remains law, the U.S. Senate took steps on March 21st that demonstrate widespread bipartisan opposition to the new tax:

 “The Senate voted 79-20 to call for repeal of the tax, but the resolution is non-binding and will not change the levy.
-The symbolic measure will be attached to a non-binding budget measure drafted bythat is expected to pass on Friday.
+The symbolic measure will be attached to a non-binding budget measure drafted by Senate Democrats that is expected to pass on Friday.

-Full repeal of the tax may be difficult to achieve, given its $30 billion price tag and the opposition of key Senate Democrats, including Majority Leader.”
+Full repeal of the tax may be difficult to achieve, given its $30 billion price tag and the opposition of key Senate Democrats, including Majority Leader Harry Reid.”